primodiumxyz/empires/README.md

 ![cheatcodes](./packages/assets/docs/cheatcodes_button.png)

-If you'd like to adjust the game start block, you can do so by clicking on the `Game Config` cheatcode and changing the appropriate value. [todo: implement this in client]
+If you'd like to adjust the game start block, you can do so by clicking on the `Update game config` cheatcode and changing the appropriate value.

-Start the Keeper with the following procedure: [todo: add instructions]
+Start the Keeper with the following procedure:

+1. Set the bearer token so your client can send requests to the keeper endpoint.

+- the token will be saved in the browser's local storage;
+- you will find the "set bearer token" cheatcode at the bottom of the cheatcodes panel;
+- bearer token: `wOneiBvC8qunRozigQ7DOGYS6umE7suM`.

+2. Start the Keeper with the `Start Keeper` cheatcode.

+- we currently have one keeper instance running, so this will terminate the keeper for any other ongoing game.

 ### Reset Game

 Once the game has finished and you would like to reset it for a new match, you can do so with the `Reset Game` cheatcode.
-Make sure to set an appropriate `gameStartBlock` when calling this cheatcode. [todo: implement this in client]
+Make sure to set an appropriate `gameStartBlock` when calling this cheatcode.